Superalgos/Superalgos/README.md

 > **NOTE:** You need to take this into account at the time of defining your *positionSize* formula.
 If the formula is a constant, you may easily run out of balance, as only a fraction of the balance will be available for the strategy to use.
 It may be a good idea to set up your *positionSize* as a function of your available balance instead.

-In the same way as the balance is scaled down, the *minimumBalance* and *maximumBalance* are also scaled down accordingly.
+Just like the balance is scaled down, the *minimumBalance* and *maximumBalance* are also scaled down accordingly.

 ## Getting Started